Depp takes stand for 4th day in libel trial against Heard

 Associated Press

 Heard’s lawyers are expected to continue their onslaught of questions during their cross-examination.
-So far, they have focused on Depp’s drinking, drug use and charged interactions with Heard during their relationship.
+Questions have focused on Depp’s drinking, drug use and charged interactions with Heard during their relationship.

 Heard’s attorneys argue that Depp physically and sexually abused her and that his denials lack merit because he was often drunk and high to the point of blacking out.